norihiro/obs-color-monitor/doc/falsecolor.md

 Choice of color space; Auto, BT.601, or BT.709.
 If Auto, the color space is retrieved from the settings of OBS Studio.
-Coefficients for Luminance, Cr and Cb components will be changed.
+Coefficients to convert from RGB to Luminance will be changed.
 Default is Auto.
-This property is only available if the component property is Luma, Chroma, or YUV.